Adopt a cat

 We are currently operating a 'Hands Free' homing process.

-6/1/21 - We are able to continue rehoming cats during the nationwide lockdown, subject to the previous comments below and a stringent hands free homing process.
+6/1/21 - We are able to continue rehoming cats during the nationwide lockdown, subject to the below updates and our stringent hands free homing process.

 30/12/20 - Swindon will be in Tier 4 with effect from 00:01 on 31/12/20.
 This will prevent us from re-homing cats into areas in different Tiers.
 Re-homing within the Tier 4 area is still possible.
 For those in a different Tier, as allocation to Tiers is continually reviewed by the Government a change in our Tier status will hopefully enable us to re-home to you at a later date - so please keep the enquiries coming in!